Key considerations for fluidic system integration

-To accelerate development, consider pre-built components or solutions.
-It can be for instance liquid handling elements that can quickly be integrated into your system or prototype.
-Fluigent’s standard and customizable liquid handling OEM components offer flexibility and are easy to integrate into your device.
-Using a readymade solution will avoid dealing with multiple fluid handling issues and provide more time to focus on your core expertise and application.
+In a fast-growing market sector, it’s crucial to minimize time-to-market and launch new technologies before the competition.
+To accelerate development, consider pre-built components or solutions, such as liquid handling components that can be integrated quickly into your system or prototype.
+Fluigent’s standard and customizable liquid handling OEM components offer flexibility and ease of integration into your device.
+Using a readymade solution avoids the hassle of dealing with multiple fluid handling issues and leaves you more time to focus on your core expertise and application.

-Do you have all the resources for in-house development?
+Do you have all the resources needed for in-house development?

-Integrating fluidic parts into a system is an option when developing an automated liquid handling system.
-The concept, design, and development of the system will require engineering expertise in the mechanical, electrical, software, and manufacturing areas.
+Handling fluidic system integration by yourself is an option when developing an automated liquid handling system.
+The conception, design and development of the system will require engineering expertise in the mechanical, electrical, software and manufacturing domains.

-When developing a system internally, you need to make sure you have the experience and engineering knowledge to translate your proof-of-concept device into a reliable and efficient automated system.
-The whole product development is at risk if you are missing some of the listed resources.
+When developing a system internally, you need to be sure you have the experience and engineering knowledge to translate your proof-of-concept device into a reliable and efficient automated system.
+The entire product development process is at risk if you are missing any of the required resources.